janetjoywilson/janetjoywilson.github.io/_posts/2017-04-15-books-move-me.md

 I was working in New York City last fall when the launch of [CYCLOGEOGRAPHY: JOURNEYS OF A LONDON BICYCLE COURIER](http://www.nottinghilleditions.com/books/cyclogeography-journeys-of-a-london-bicycle-courier/215) was happening in Brooklyn.
 How cool would it be for this Canadian cyclist to get on a [CitiBike](https://www.citibikenyc.com/) and travel from midtown Manhattan to Brooklyn for a book launch with British and New York cyclists.

 Jon Day is articulate, accented, tall and bearded.
-The book launch occurred at [Red Lantern Bicycles](http://www.redlanternbicycles.com/) in Brooklyn.
+The book launch occurred at the incredibly cool [Red Lantern Bicycles](http://www.redlanternbicycles.com/) in Brooklyn.
+The shop promises this:

+"RLB is the the most unique shop you've ever stepped foot into.
+We are New York's bicycling microcosm.
+We have the largest selection of used bikes in NYC, we are the premier XtraCycle cargo bike dealer in the five boroughs, and we also have a fully functioning cafe complete with coffee, espresso drinks, breakfast and lunch, as well as all sorts of delicious munchies to go with our locally brewed beer.
+Welcome to the best cycling experience in town!"

 It was that same month in September 2016 that [New York Review Books](https://www.nyrb.com/) became the North American distributor of selected titles from [Notting Hill Editions](http://www.nottinghilleditions.com/), a UK publisher devoted to the best in essay writing.